Western Michigan Broncos football: 2018 season

+2019 season

 In 2019, the Broncos finished their non-conference schedule 2–2, with victories over Monmouth (48–13) and Georgia State (57–10) but tough Power 5 losses to Michigan State (51–17) and Syracuse (52–33).

 The Broncos would then finish their conference schedule with a 5–3 record, amassing wins over Central Michigan, Miami (OH), Bowling Green, Ball State, and Ohio.
-Their 7–5 record earn them their second consecutive bowl birth, this time against Western Kentucky in the First Responders Bowl.
+Their 7–5 record earn them their second consecutive bowl berth, this time against Western Kentucky in the First Responders Bowl.

 The Hilltoppers and Broncos battled for all 4 quarters, with neither team holding more than a 7 point lead.
 Western Michigan Quarterback Jon Wassink stumbled on an open field scramble to score the go ahead touchdown on third down.
 With the score tied 20–20, Lester opted to go for it on forth down but an incomplete pass forced the Broncos to turn the ball over on downs.
 The Hilltoppers then drove down field and scored a last second 52-yard field goal to win the game 23–20.

+2020 season

 The 2020 season was initially canceled for the Mid American Conference due to the COVID-19 pandemic.
 On September 25, a conference only schedule was implemented, starting on November 5, with each team playing a 6 game schedule; 5 division games, 1 non-division game, and no fans in attendance.

 The Broncos came out of the gate strong with a 4–0 start, which included a thrashing of Akron (58–13), and high scoring contest with rival Central Michigan (52–44), a fourth quarter comeback against NIU (30–27), and a thrilling win over Toledo (41–38) where the Broncos recovered an onside kick within the final minute of the game and Sophomore quarterback Kaleb Eleby faked a spike to stop the clock and instead threw a 9 yard touchdown pass to seal the game.

 However, back-to-back losses to Eastern Michigan and Ball State cost the Broncos their bid for the 2020 Mid American Conference Championship and bowl bid, finishing the season 4–2.